Ydrnan/damour/content/archery/index.md

 # Sponsors
-I have not recover the required level to ask for sponsorships, nevertheless I wanted to thankœ my previous sponsors for their help between 2019 and 2020:
+I have not recover the required level to ask for sponsorships, nevertheless I wanted to thank my previous sponsors for their help between 2019 and 2020:
 - [Adesign](https://www.wraps-adesign.fr/)
 - [Arc Système](https://www.arc-systeme.fr/)
 - [Bohning](https://www.bohning.com/fr/)